JonHarrison/console-finances/README.md

 # Unit 4 Challenge: Console Finances

-## Overview
+## Title

-In this challenge, you'll be using the concepts you've learned to complete the required activity.
-This activity presents a real-world situation in which your newfound JavaScript skills will come in handy.
-You are tasked with creating code for analyzing the financial records of a company.
-You have been provided with a financial dataset in the `starter/index.js` file.
+Simple application that analyzes the financial records of a company using plain JavaScript.

-## Instructions
+## User Story

-1. Create a new GitHub repo called `Console-Finances`.
-Then, clone it to your computer.

-2. Copy the starter files in your local git repository.

-You have been given a dataset composed of arrays with two fields, Date and Profit/Losses.
+AS a DEVELOPER<br>

-Your task is to write JavaScript code that analyzes the records to calculate each of the following:
+I WANT to write code that will analyse the financial records of a company<br>
+SO THAT I can calculate the required data as follows:<br>

 * The total number of months included in the dataset.
 * The net total amount of Profit/Losses over the entire period.
 * The average of the **changes** in Profit/Losses over the entire period.
   * You will need to track what the total change in profits are from month to month and then find the average.
   * (`Total/Number of months`)
 * The greatest increase in profits (date and amount) over the entire period.
 * The greatest decrease in losses (date and amount) over the entire period.
+* The code should print the analysis to the console.

+## Acceptance Criteria

-When you open your code in the browser your resulting analysis should look similar to the following:
+IT IS DONE when you open the console in the browser and the resulting analysis looks similar to the following:

   ```text
   Financial Analysis